 -

-Is the government directly involved with the renewables industry?
-Is there a government-owned renewables company or are there plans for one?
+Is the government directly involved with the renewables industry (auctions etc)?
+Are there government-owned renewables companies or are there plans for one?

-The New Zealand government does not take a significant direct role in the renewable energy industry and instead focuses on ensuring that New Zealand’s market and regulatory settings encourage private sector investment in the industry.
-The New Zealand government is nevertheless the majority shareholder in Meridian Energy, Genesis Energy and Mercury, being three major generators of renewable electricity in New Zealand, and is also the owner of Transpower New Zealand, the owner of the National Grid.
+The Government does not take a significant direct role in the renewable energy industry and instead focuses on ensuring that New Zealand’s market and regulatory settings encourage private sector investment in the industry.
+The Government is nevertheless the majority shareholder in Meridian Energy, Genesis Energy and Mercury, being three major generators of renewable electricity in New Zealand, and is also the owner of Transpower New Zealand, the owner of the National Grid.

-- Ara Ake was launched in 2020 to help energy innovators in New Zealand develop and commercialise.
-It is owned by key stakeholders in the energy sector and is funded by the New Zealand government.
+The Government funds Ara Ake, which was launched in 2020 to help energy innovators in New Zealand develop and commercialise.
+Ara Ake is owned by key stakeholders in the energy sector.

 Other renewable energy initiatives are also supported by government from time to time.
 For example, the previous Labour government had established the Community Renewable Energy Fund to support community-based renewable projects and the Māori and Public Housing Renewable Energy Fund to trial small-scale renewable energy technologies on Māori and public housing.

-In addition to the above, the government is involved with the renewables industry through the government agencies and regulatory bodies referred to in question 4.
+In addition to the above, the Government is involved with the renewables industry through the government agencies and regulatory bodies referred to in question 5.

 -